needle-mirror/com.unity.polyspatial.visionos/Documentation~/FAQ.md

 ## Error: `Failed to find a suitable device for the type ...`
 - This sometimes happens after an XCode upgrade.
 Restarting your computer usually fixes it.

+## Error: `ARM64 branch out of range (-140497472 max is +/-128MB)`
+- If you see this error when building in Xcode, try enabling `Project Settings > XR Plug-in Management > Apple visionOS > IL2CPP Large Exe Workaround` and rebuilding the Xcode project from Unity.

 # Play to Device Host
 **I'm having trouble connecting to the Play to Device Host**